Yenni Thuniga

-Yenni Thuniga is a 2022 Indian Tamil-language action crime thriller film written and directed by S.K.Vettri Selvan and produced by Suresh Subramanian.
+Yenni Thuniga is a 2022 Indian Tamil-language action thriller film written and directed by S.K.Vettri Selvan and produced by Suresh Subramanian.
 The film was produced by Production House Rain Of Arrows Entertainment.
 The film was distributed by Krikes Cine Creations.
 The film features Jai and Athulya Ravi in the lead roles while Vamsi Krishna was cast as the main antagonist and Sunil Reddy also appears in a negative role as a politician.
 The film's music is composed by Sam CS with cinematography handled by J. B. Dinesh Kumar and editing done by V. J. Sabu Joseph.
 The film was released theatrically on 4 August 2022.

 Plot

 After a heist job by Madhan and his gang, to rob a precious cargo, became a mess, he was under pressure to deliver the loot to the overlords.
 Things begin to get complicated when Kathir appears, disrupts Madhan’s plan and reveals what happened that day.